 It began with a video, a silly little video of the America’s Cup Village under construction.
 He posted it as a curiosity from his unique vantage point off the expressway, and in a week his YouTube subscriptions tripled.
 Then WLEX bought the video of the Team New Zealand boat arriving and things really started happening.
 The Daily Planet bought a still photo they ran on the cover of the Sunday Magazine, and in only a few hours he got an email about submitting a series of race photos from the same location for a calendar.

-And then, then he got the call that changed everything.
+Then he got the call that changed everything.
 A yachting syndicate (whatever the heck that was, it sure sounded impressive), a yachting syndicate in Fiji (it sounded impressive and it also sounded like money) was planning to mount a challenge in four years.
 They were willing to pay handsomely (handsomely) for footage of the boats going into the water from his exclusive angle.
 So here he was much earlier than expected, unpacking gear that now included a cooler full of water and sandwiches.
 It was going to be a very long day, but looking on the bright side, he hadn’t been sure how early to get up to stay ahead of the traffic.
 Now that he had to be set up and shooting at this ungodly hour, he didn’t have to worry about it.

 He pointed his camera to the dockyard, setting the zoom and examining the crane and the area around it, and then he panned casually to the warehouse… The duffel guy was there!
 The one who paid off the blonde.
 He was on an upper floor balcony, no shirt—and whoa, very different girl—different woman rather, a very very hot woman.
 Instinctively Llanzo framed the shot but decided still photos were better for this and switched cameras.
 They were just having breakfast, judging by the Starbucks cups, and waiting for the boats, judging by the way they were facing the crane.
 They were going to watch the boats going into the water same as he was, that figured.
 Then the duffel guy actually pointed to the crane and Llanzo quickly changed cameras again and got to work.